aberke/search_engine_1/readme.txt

 - is it okay to completely parse/read in the entire collection and then create the index, rather than do it all at once?

-- why do you say we should concatenate the title with the text?
+- what to do with something like 'banana++banana'?  should this be 'banana banana' or 'bananabanana'?

 queryIndex:
 - It looks like the boolean parser is only meant for python 2.5 and python 2.6....and this is verified....does this mean you're always testing our projects using python 2.5 or 2.6?
 Like I can make a point to test my code always with python 2.6, but how can I assure that the bash scripts also then always work?  ie, how can I assure that the default python to be used for our program is 2.6?